h2oai/h2o4gpu/README.md

 ## Plans and RoadMap

 Vision is to have a drop-in replacement for scikit-learn that has the full functionality of sklearn, but gradually modules or classes are replaced by GPU-enabled algorithms.

+This vision is currently accomplished by using the open-source scikit-learn and xgboost and overriding scikit-learn calls with our own GPU versions.

 ![Alt text](https://github.com/h2oai/h2o4gpu/blob/master/roadmap.jpg "ROADMAP.")